Think of us as your personal financial security guard team

 If you notice your computer or network has become infected by ransomware it is important to isolate systems that have been infected by the virus.
 In order to do this, remove the infected systems from all networks and disable any other potential networking such as Bluetooth, wireless features, and other potential networking features.
 Also, disconnect any shared or networked drives both wired and wireless.

 The next step is to quickly turn off any infected computers and remove them from the network.
 Do the same with any computers that have not been fully affected by the ransomware.
 Doing this, may allow for the recovery of partially encrypted files by specialists.
-Check out Before You Connect a New Computer to the Internet for more tips on how to make a computer more secure before you reconnect it to a network.
+Check out Securing the Internet of Things (IoT) for more tips on how to make a computer more secure before you reconnect it to a network.

 Lastly, make sure your backup drives are offline and safe, and if possible, check your back up data with an antivirus program to make sure they are free of the ransomware.